• Skip to primary navigation

 • If there isn’t room for more dashers, you can click Schedule Now and schedule a time to dash in the future.

 That’s it!
-You don’t have to do anything special to do DoorDash in another state.
+You don’t have to do anything special to deliver for DoorDash in another state.
 Just log into the Dasher app and if DoorDash operates in the city you’re in, you can select a starting point and start dashing.

 How Do You DoorDash In Another State?